buhrmi/buhrmi/README.md

 # Hi I'm buhrmi

-Here you can find some stuff I've been working on.
+I'm a freelancing web app developer.
+Here you can find some projects I'm currently working on.

 ## Current projects